alorma/Compose-Settings/README.md

 This library provides a set of **Settings** like composable items to help android *Jetpack Compose* developers build complex settings screens without all the boilerplate

+## Current status

+This library is under development.

+Moving to Kotlin MulotiPlatform...
+Some content of this readme may not be accurate.
+Please, wait until v2 (soon...) for a full README.md and instructions on how to use it

 ## Install

 ```groovy